 Cheryl Buckley joined the University of Brighton as Professor of Fashion and Design History in 2013.
 As a design historian who has worked across a number of aspects of design, her appointment strengthened research in fashion and design history.
-At the same time, it brought additional research leadership to the Faculty of Arts and Department of Humanities.
+At the same time, it brought additional research leadership to the university

 Cheryl Buckley has been committed to research in the field of Design History for over 30 years.
 Beginning her research career at Newcastle University in 1980 as archivist of the papers of modernist entrepreneur Jack Pritchard, she combined this with an M.Litt on his furniture, graphics and architecture company, Isokon, This early work, concerned with formations of modernism and the role of émigré designers in Britain in the 1930s, has remained a strong research interest that surfaces in much of her subsequent writing including her last monograph Designing Modern Britain (2007).